 Submit your information for inclusion in the 2020 Local Food Guide here.

 ARCD Monthly Newsletter – Farms holding special events such as farm-to-table dinners or solo farm tours may request their event to be listed in ARCD’s monthly newsletter.
 Email Kayla at least one month prior to your event date.
 Newsletters are generally sent on the second Tuesday of the month, so plan ahead to be included in the newsletter that would be most beneficial for promoting your event.

-This event will be free for market vendors to attend, will be taught by several Ag Extension agents from our area, and will equip you with the business development and marketing tools you need in order to run a successful farmers market booth.
+This event will be free for market vendors to attend, will be taught by several Ag Extension agents and other experts, and will equip you with the business development and marketing tools you need in order to run a successful farmers market booth.
 Topics to be discussed include: merchandising your booth, using social media, data collection, product cost & pricing tools, and more.

 More details & registration will be available soon.

 Free Online Education Conferences